BALKAN HERITAGE FIELD SCHOOL PROJECT (COURSE) 2015:

-The Workshop: In 2014 the WORKSHOP FOR CONSERVATION, RESTORATION AND DOCUMENTATION OF ROMAN POTTERY will be hosted for the fifth time by the National Institution Stobi, Macedonia at the Roman city of Stobi (nowadays an archaeological park).
+THE WORKSHOP: In 2015 the WORKSHOP FOR CONSERVATION, RESTORATION AND DOCUMENTATION OF ROMAN POTTERY will be hosted for the 6th time by the National Institution Stobi, Macedonia at the Roman city of Stobi (nowadays an archaeological park).
 It provides an unique opportunity for students and volunteers to gain comprehensive knowledge and hands-on experience in Roman and Late Roman pottery conservation.
 It will guide the participants through the history and technology of Roman and Late Roman pottery and consequent stages of archaeological conservation, restoration, documentation and study.
 Both the theoretical and practical courses will be based on Roman pottery found in the ancient city of Stobi.
 During the workshop participants will work with authentic Roman and Late Roman shards.
 The project includes three modules: practical work in documentation and restoration of Roman pottery; lectures, trainings and behind-the-scenes study visits and excursions to the old town of Bitola, the archaeological site of Heraclea Lyncestis, Ohrid and Ohrid lake (UNESCO World Heritage Site) as well as to a traditional pottery workshop.
 Refer to the Course description and Workshop agenda!

 By the end of the workshop the participants will:

 All participants will receive:

 Collaborative Universities & Institutions: The Balkan Heritage Foundation, National Institution Stobi and New Bulgarian University.

 Project Director: Silvana Blazhevska (Director of NI Stobi, Archaeologist).